AlanYangYi/Angular_Deviation_Diffuser/README.md

 ## Acknowledgements

-We extend our gratitude to our research team for their invaluable contributions and support throughout the development of this model.
+We are grateful to our research team for their invaluable contributions and support throughout the development of this model.

 ---

-For any issues or questions, please feel free to open an issue in the repository or reach out to us directly.
+If you have any issues or questions, please feel free to open an issue in the repository or contact us directly.